OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 an alignment target for A.

-It follows, for example, that if the union taxonomy has multiple nodes with the same name-string (homonyms), all of these nodes can become candidates for every source node that has that name-string.
+It follows, for example, that if the union taxonomy has multiple nodes with the same name-string (homonyms), all of these nodes will become candidates for every source node that also has that name-string.

 ### Complications in alignment